clem109/go-wechat-work/README.md

 # WeChat Work

-Use the WeChat work API in your Golang apps to send a Text Card (文本卡片消息)
+Use the WeChat work API in your Golang apps to send notifications

 API reference for [WeChat Work](https://work.weixin.qq.com/api/doc#10167), please check this to know how to configure the settings below.